vegaprotocol/specs/protocol/0068-MATC-matching_engine.md

 - Incoming [LIMIT](./0014-ORDT-order_types.md#order-pricing-methods) orders match if possible, any remaining is placed on the book. (<a name="0068-MATC-014" href="#0068-MATC-014">0068-MATC-014</a>)
 - Incoming [PEGGED](./0014-ORDT-order_types.md#order-pricing-methods) orders are repriced and placed on the book if the price is valid, except GFN which are rejected by the wallet validation layer. (<a name="0068-MATC-015" href="#0068-MATC-015">0068-MATC-015</a>)
   - otherwise they are parked. (<a name="0068-MATC-016" href="#0068-MATC-016">0068-MATC-016</a>)
+- Incoming [POST-ONLY](./0014-ORDT-order_types.md#order-pricing-methods) orders will be placed fully on the book if no orders currently cross. (<a name="0068-MATC-040" href="#0068-MATC-040">0068-MATC-040</a>)
+  - An order which totally crosses with an existing order on the book will be STOPPED in full with none executed.  (<a name="0068-MATC-041" href="#0068-MATC-041">0068-MATC-041</a>)
+  - An order partially crossing with an existing order on the book will be STOPPED in full with none executed.  (<a name="0068-MATC-042" href="#0068-MATC-042">0068-MATC-042</a>)
 - A market will enter auction if the volume on either side of the book is empty. (<a name="0068-MATC-017" href="#0068-MATC-017">0068-MATC-017</a>)
 - A market will enter auction if the mark price moves by a larger amount than the price monitoring settings allow. (<a name="0068-MATC-018" href="#0068-MATC-018">0068-MATC-018</a>)
 - All attempts to [self trade](./0024-OSTA-order_status.md#wash-trading) are prevented and the aggressive side is STOPPED even if partially filled.
 The passive side is left untouched. (<a name="0068-MATC-019" href="#0068-MATC-019">0068-MATC-019</a>)